-Roof coating can help you increase time between reroofing projects.
+A roof coating can help you increase the time between reroofing projects.
 Ultraviolet and heat exposure cause chemical degradation of the roof membrane.
 Likewise, water accelerates deterioration.
 Coating can slow this process by providing an extra layer of protection to the surface of the roof.
 “White roofing prevents heat-related warping and cracking, extending the life of a roof,” reports the White Roof Project.
 Metal roofs, single-ply systems, modified bitumen, and built-up asphalt roofing can all be coated, as can spray polyurethane foam installations.
 The ideal time to apply roof coating is before the existing roof system starts to show deterioration.

 Preventing Tear-Off Debris from the Landfill

 According to the National Roofing Contractors Association (NRCA), more than 8 million tons of roofing tear-off waste is dumped into U.S. landfills each year.
-Extending the life of the roof means more infrequent need for tear off.
+Extending the life of the roof means more infrequent need for tear-off.
 All coating manufacturers offer warranties, either material only or labor and materials, for between five and 25 years.
 If the original roofing system remains in good condition, recoating again is possible.
 Even recovering the roof system is feasible since coating systems are not considered a roof (most building codes prohibit recover when there is more than one existing roof system left in place due to load concerns).